sylvainjule/kirby-embed/README.md

 }
 ```

-Once you have access to the structured embed, here are the options you will have access to (or won't, depending on the provider).
+Once you have access to the structured embed, here are the options you will have access to as if they were fields.

+This comes handy because depending on the provider, some informations might be empty.
+You can therefore check them with the usual Kirby field methods, like  `$embed->license()->isEmpty()`.

 ```php
 $embed->title();        // The page title